minprog/webapps/projects/project 2/content.md

 ## Testing

-When testing your webiste, try testing is with multiple different browsers.
+When testing your website, try testing is with multiple different browsers.
-Also make sure you tested your webiste with different chanels open.
+Also make sure you tested your website with different channels open.

 ## How to Submit